 Don’t Feel Fulfilled and Want to Make an Impact

 Think about initiatives that get you excited and how they might align with your background and skills to help you make an impact in the industry.
 Does your current job or industry align with your core values?
-If not, is’s a good place to start when decided if you should make a career change.
+If not, it’s a good place to start when deciding if you should make a career change.

 You Dread Monday and You’re Extra Excited About Friday